-- Move click to move all the backup files to another location.
+- Validate all versions starts validation of all backup slices. - Clean up versions allows you to delete backup versions you no longer need. - Clone settings creates a new empty backup box with the settings of the initial backup and named (1) [the initial backup name].
+Change the settings, save them, and then click Back up now on the cloned backup box. - Move click to move all the backup files to another location.
 The subsequent backup versions will be saved to the new location. - If you change the backup destination by editing the backup settings, only new backup versions will be saved to the new location.
 The earlier backup versions will remain in the old location. - Delete depending on a backup type, this command completely deletes the backup from its location or allows you to choose whether you want to delete the backup completely or the backup box only.
 When you delete a backup box, the backup files remain in the location, and you will be able to add the backup to the list later.
-Note that when you delete a backup completely, the deletion cannot be undone. - Search files allows you to find a specific file or folder in a backup by entering its name into the search field.
+Note that when you delete a backup completely, the deletion cannot be undone. - Open location opens the folder containing the backup files. - Search files allows you to find a specific file or folder in a backup by entering its name into the search field. - Convert to VHD (for disk-level backups) allows you to convert a selected Acronis backup version (.tib file) to virtual hard disks (.vhd(x) files).
+The initial backup version will not be modified.